marcofiset/flute/README.md

 # OKAY BRAIN FART IS OVER

 No really, this is a real and serious project!
 I will put some real documentation with real examples in the real Wiki when I really feel like it.
 Really?
 Yeah, really.
+For the moment you can look into the source code where I put a lot of comments explaining how the whole thing works.

 ### On its way :